bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 #### Add user defined test steps ####

 By default, framework creates automatically test steps based on method calls.
 Every PageObject method called from a Test class is a step (for e.g)
-If this behavior is not what you want, you can disable it by setting `manualTestSteps` as test parameters.
+If this behavior is not what you want, you can disable it by setting `manualTestSteps` to `true` as test parameters.
-Then, in Test class or PageObject sub-class, add `addStep("my step name")` where you want a step to be created
+Then, in Test class or PageObject sub-class, add `addStep("my step name")` where you want a step to be created.
+Every subsequent actions will be recorded to this step

 For each step, a snapshot is done and step duration is computed

+If, inside a step, you need to mask a password, (see: "masking password" section), give the value (generally, the variable name) to the `addStep` method

+	addStep("my step name", myValueForPassword)

 ### 3 Write a test ###
 A test is a suite of steps defined in several page objects.
 By convention, they are located in the `tests` folder